 The original Arbury Road connected the Milton (or Ely) Road to the Histon/Cambridge Road until the late 1970s, when the dead end King's Hedges Road, which led north of the guided busway to King's Hedges, a fifty-eight acre farm (what we term here the REAL King's Hedges), was redirected and expanded across the old Arbury/Harborough Meadows/Manor Farm and lopped off the end of Arbury Road as part of the A14 motorway development.

-Before Manor Farm, the meadows north of Arbury Road were known as the Arbury/Harborough Meadows.
-These are now the site of the Pulley play area, Buchan Street, the Arbury Community Centre, Arbury Town Park, Nuns Way, Campkin Road, Sackville Close, Hawkins Road, Nicholson Way, Walker Court, Northfield Avenue, Grove, St Laurence's and King's Hedges schools, etc. There was also a property at the Histon Road end, revealed in a 1829 newspaper advertisement, called 'Arbury Hedges'.
+Before Manor Farm, much of the land north of Arbury Road was known as the Arbury/Harborough Meadows, North Arbury/Harborough Furlong, West Arbury/Harborough Furlong, etc. A swathe of land south of Arbury Road was also part of the Arbury/Harborough Meadows, and there was also a property north of the road at the Histon Road end, revealed in a 1829 newspaper advertisement, called 'Arbury Hedges'.
 The Arbury name was derived from the iron age earthwork at Arbury Camp, a landmark feature for over two thousand years.
 Part of the earthwork bank is still clearly defined at Orchard Park (originally Arbury Park and, before that, Arbury Camp Farm) as Ring Fort Road.
+Harborough was a variation on the Arbury name and the two were used concurrently and interchangeably.

 There is conjecture that the historic Arbury Road is actually based on a track or road which was part of an iron age network, leading from Arbury Camp to the river and other places.
 Modern archaeological discoveries, which point to Arbury being a fort and therefore of considerably more importance than the iron age equivalent of a village, lend credence to the notion.